The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 - Financial Exploitation: Unexplained withdrawals, missing belongings

-- Unattended Medical Treatment: Delayed response to health issues
+- Unattended Medical Treatment: Delayed response to severe health issues

 - Wrongful Death: Unexpected passing in suspicious circumstances